-- X Soap and water are available to all employees at the following location(s): Restrooms, office, breakroom, most classrooms - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
-Sharing of workspaces and held items is minimized or eliminated. - X Copies of this Protocol have been distributed to all employees.

-Optional-Describe other measures:
+- X Soap and water are available to all employees at the following location(s): All restrooms, staff workroom, health office, break room, MPR, cafeteria/kitchen - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
+Sharing of workspaces and held items is minimized or eliminated. - X Copies of this Protocol have been distributed to all employees. - X Optional-Describe other measures: Protocols available at public entrances and website

-B. MEASURES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY)
+B. $\,$ MEASURES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY)

-Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is:

-- X Maximum number of students permitted in facility to ensure that no more than 10% of the total student body at any one time and to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 90 - X Measures are in place to ensure physical distancing of students on school busses.
-These include (check all that apply): - X A maximum of one child is permitted per bus seat. - X Face coverings required at all times.

-Use of alternating rows (strongly recommended but not required).

-Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented).

-- X Additional measures in use to ensure physical distancing (Check all that apply): - X Staggered school start times to permit more than one trip per bus at school start and close. - X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - X Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - X Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings. - X Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These may include (check all that apply): - X Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time.
+- X Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is:100 - X Maximum number of students permitted in facility to ensure that no more than 10% of the total student body at any one time and to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 57 - X Measures are in place to ensure physical distancing of students on school busses.
+These include (check all that apply): - X A maximum of one child is permitted per bus seat. - X Face coverings required at all times. - X Use of alternating rows (strongly recommended but not required). - X Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - X Additional measures in use to ensure physical distancing (Check all that apply): - X Staggered school start times to permit more than one trip per bus at school start and close. - X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - X Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - X Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings. - X Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - X Other Transportation protocols established by AVSTA. - X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These may include (check all that apply):

-X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations.
+- X Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations.